gemfire/gemfire-examples/feature-examples/README.md

 ## Catalog of examples

 The following sections call out ready-made examples.
-You may want to start your journey with the [VMware GemFire Documentation](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-about_gemfire.html).
+You may want to start your journey with the [Tanzu GemFire Documentation](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-about_gemfire.html).

 ### Basics